Skip to Content

 Learn more about the Post-9/11 GI Bill

-Note: If you choose to use the Post-9/11 GI Bill (Chapter 33) instead of the Montgomery GI Bill Active Duty (MGIB-AD, or Chapter 30), you can’t switch at some later date to use MGIB-AD.
+For example, if you choose to use the Post-9/11 GI Bill instead of the Montgomery GI Bill Active Duty (MGIB-AD, or Chapter 30), you can’t switch at some later date to use MGIB-AD.
+If you decide to use the Post-9/11 GI Bill, we’ll refund you part or all of the payments you made into MGIB-AD.

 Montgomery GI Bill Active Duty (MGIB-AD)

-You can get benefits through MGIB-AD if you served at least 2 years on active duty and you meet all of these requirements.
+Generally, if you served at least 2 years on active duty and you meet the requirements listed here, you may be eligible for benefits through MGIB-AD.

 All of these must be true: